 Why is HomelessHope.net so important to you?
 Homeless Hope is important to me because it provides an easier way to access homeless shelters, making it plausible for people who have busy schedules to go out and volunteer.
 With HomelessHope.net directly at a person’s fingertips, it is now possible for more people than every to find homeless resources in MA and CT.
 My long-term goal is to expand Homeless Hope to NY in order to be able to help the vast homeless population in its major cities.

-Lauren is a junior at Yale majoring in Molecular, Cellular, and Developmental Biology with a concentration in Neurobiology.
+Lauren is a Graduate Student at Yale University majoring in Molecular, Cellular, and Developmental Biology with a concentration in Neurobiology.
 Her research has included investigatingrod photoreceptor differentiation in the developing retina, as well as developing a novel cost-effective treatment designed to provide light therapy to diabetic retinopathy patients.
 Outside of the laboratory, her volunteer work has spurred her to engage with populations in need of medical care and underprivileged/marginalized communities.

 At Yale, she is a board member of A Leg Even, an organization that provides academic and professional resources to first generation and low-income college students.
 As a member of the Yale Hunger and Homelessness Action Project (YHHAP), she delivers bread and baked goods to nearby community shelters in New Haven through Project BRED (Bringing Relief Every Day).